Labor Rights Protection

 LGE recognizes the right of all employees and stakeholders to pursue happiness, to work with dignity and to have their value as human beings respected.
 Accordingly, LGE complies with the standards established by the UN, ILO, OECD, and other international labor organizations as well as labor laws and regulations.
 It established and announced Global Labor Policy that contains the values to be shared with all stakeholders in August 2010.
 The Labor Policy includes a regulation that prohibits forced labor that restrains mental and physical freedom, employing minors below the age of 15, and assignment of dangerous tasks to youths under the age of 18.
 The Labor Policy further prohibits discrimination based on gender and race, promotes compliance with the maximum working hours set forth by the law, payment for overtime, and contributes towards local economic development.
 In addition, the policy also guarantees employees the freedom to join a union, as well as to join in the activities of the union and freedom to organize.
 The Labor Policy has been distributed to all the worksites throughout the world and has been complied with as the LGE labor standards.

 All employees of LGE are eligible to join and participate in the activities of labor unions, in accordance with the relevant collective bargaining agreements and labor union regulations.
-As of the year-end 2012, a total of 8,311 employees, representing 23% of our total workforce in Korea, were union members.
+As of the year-end 2013, a total of 8,172 employees, representing 21% of our total workforce in Korea, were union members.
 The union’s infrastructure consists of one head office and six branches throughout the country.
 All union members have voting rights and are eligible to stand for office.
 In addition to the quarterly labor-management meeting and annual Collective bargaining, LGE communicates various issues, including working conditions, regularly through diverse channels.
 Both parties negotiate in good faith and with patience on important agendas to reach an agreement.
 A prime example is the adaptation of a performance oriented promotion system for production employees that was established in 2010 after 3 years of discussion.
-Through such efforts, the labor and the management achieved their 22nd consecutive year of agreement without dispute at the 2011 Collective bargaining held in February, proving LGE’s superiority in labor relations.
+Through such efforts, the labor and the management achieved their 25 consecutive year of agreement without dispute, proving LGE’s superiority in labor relations.
 In addition, LGE also operates the Junior Board to obtain suggestions from both union and non-union members.
 LGE further makes diverse efforts through various channels to promote effective communication.

 In the case of overseas offices, there is higher chance for various labor-management issues to arise due to cultural differences.
 As a result, LGE has spread the advanced labor-management culture and labor-management know-how to overseas offices as a part of its ongoing efforts to form a global advanced labor-management culture.
 In 2010, LGE launched the Global Win-Win Labor Relations Project and inspected the labor-management status of subsidiaries in Nanjiang of China, Indonesia, and Poland.
 LGE advised these office to establish region specific guidelines that reflect their culture and conditions.
 Continuing on from 2010 and to 2011, LGE a standard labor-management organization both in Korea and overseas and build an even stronger and more systematic labor-management relationship.
 In addition, LGE is strengthening the global labor management network to monitor and evaluate the labor-management relationship in real-time and assign a Green, Yellow, or Red signal corresponding to the situation